tapipeline/tapipeline.github.io/_posts/2014-3-3-Hello-World.md

 title: Why am I writing a blog?
 published: true
 ---
 ## Why blog in 2021?
-Can't you just make reels and aesthetic images like the rest of us?

-I actually tried making reels but there's a glaring problem: I am awkward.
+I actually tried making social content but there's a glaring problem: I am awkward.
 But I did have a lot of thoughts that I just wanted to document somewhere and a blog seems like one of the things that would also help me become better at writing and articulating my thoughts.

 ## What would you even write about?